 Sometimes, life chooses how many toys your kids will have around them.
 Today, I would like to share a simple trick that helps me choose just enough toys.
 I hope that you are planning to give it a try.

 “Less Toys” does equal more play.
 However, as Mihaela told us in the kick off post for this Less Toys More Play series, kids benefit from having some toys.
-A day before yesterday, Erin gave us a great post about rotating toys.

 A couple of years ago my husband accepted a new position twelve time zones away, literally the opposite side of the world.
 The transition would take a month, and involve living out of suitcases while flying between four locations.

 My children were two and four.
 They needed toys, but we were limited by airline luggage regulations.
 I decided that we would pack all their clothes in one suitcase, and all the toys they needed for the month in another.
 You know what?
 They were entertained by that suitcase of toys for the whole month.

 The new position transitioned into a traveling position.
 We decided that the whole family would just travel with Daddy.
 Sometimes we went by plane.
 Other times we loaded our entire “household” into the minivan.

 Again, I packed exactly one full-sized suitcase with the kids’ toys.
 And again, it was enough.
 When we arrived in a new hotel we would arrange their toys on the AC unit, and the fun would begin.